 The baseline results in Tables 1 and 2 compare the first to the second round of the 2018 presidential election.
-Thus, they represent the short-run effect of the program and isolates the effect of prospective rewards.
-To investigate if the program's effect persisted into the next election cycle, we estimate the differential effect on the growth in the Georgian Dream party's votes in the treated districts and precincts but for the 2020 parliamentary election.
-Figures 1(a)-(b) show that two years after the debt relief program was enacted (and the debt had, in fact, been forgiven) support for the Georgian Dream had not returned to the pre-treatment trend.
+Thus, they represent the short-run effect of the program and isolate the effect of prospective rewards.
+To investigate if the program's effect persisted into bream party's votes in the treated districts and precincts but for the 2020 parliamentary election.
+Figures 2(a)-(b) show that two years after the debt relief program was enacted (and the debt had, in fact, been forgiven) support for the Georgian Dream had not returned to the pre-treatment trend.
 Instead, the treated areas continued to reward the Georgian Dream party.
 This result is consistent with retrospective voting and with existing clientelistic links between the Georgian Dream party and the recipients of the debt relief being perpetuated by the program.